Snowball44/PortswiggerAcademyScripts/README.md

 # PortswiggerAcademyScripts
-Scripts used during completion of portswigger labs
+Scripts used during completion of PortSwigger labs